tirthankarm2006/ARBITRON-Alpha/README.md

 ->Making a automated system to load Shader Parameters and pass it to OpenGL shader and setting up the default shaders

-->Incorporating, Scene System and Entities, Components and Systems into the engine
+->Incorporating, Single Scene System and Entities, Components and Systems into the engine

 # Immediate future changes(not currently happening)
 ->To show a initial note to the user about "Loading models" when the engine is starting

 ->Making 2D Environment port of the Engine

+->Incorporating, Multiple Scene System for one profile

 # Distant future Changes
 ->To try to make the Shaders loader under the Renderer3D serialized for faster loading